Vualto/task-engine-public-docs/docs/source/DeveloperDocumentation/TaskEngineAPI.md

 ### GET: `/health`

 The health endpoint will run checks on the different Task Engine components and returns the status of each service.
 The endpoint will also return some information about the Task Engine and statistics about jobs and tasks.
+Only administrators will be able to see resqueue information.

 <details>